 Does your club understand the legislation behind employing someone from abroad?
-Have a look at this section for some invaluable information.
+Please read the guidance below for some invaluable information

 Employing people from outside the EEA

 The following information currently applies to all rowing clubs and affiliated organisations who wish to employ people from outside the European Economic Area (EEA) and Switzerland.

 UK Visa and Immigration‘s points-based system allows rowing clubs to recruit the skills they need from abroad while providing assurances to the public that only those migrants needed will be able to come to the United Kingdom.
 British Rowing has been recognised by UK Visa and Immigration (UKVI) as the governing body for setting endorsement requirements and issuing endorsements for rowing in England, Scotland and Wales.